Locations:

 How is ampullary cancer treated?

-• Combined chemotherapy and radiation therapy.
-Chemotherapy is often used with radiation therapy in the treatment of ampullary cancers.
-Radiation therapy uses powerful beams of energy to target cancer cells.
-This combination may be used before surgery to shrink your tumor, or after surgery to kill remaining cancer cells.
+• Combined chemotherapy and radiation therapy: Radiation therapy uses powerful beams of energy to destroy cancer cells.
+You may need this treatment alongside chemotherapy before surgery to shrink your tumor.
+Or you may need it after surgery to kill remaining cancer cells.

-• Treatments focused on reducing uncomfortable symptoms.
-When other treatments don’t help, your provider may recommend placing a stent (a small wire mesh tube) in your bile duct to reduce jaundice and other symptoms.
+• Palliative care: These treatments focus on reducing uncomfortable symptoms.
+For example, your provider may place a stent (a small wire mesh tube) to open your bile duct, so bile won’t get backed up.
+The stent can help reduce jaundice and other symptoms.

 Prevention